Royal Tar fire: Rescue

 The ship only had two lifeboats remaining.
 Captain Reed and two of the crew, lowered the small boat at the stern and got into it, in order to prepare rafts and save as many people as possible.
 Sixteen able-bodied men lowered the second and larger boat and rowed away, until they reached Isle au Haut.

 The steamer endeavored to make for the nearest land.
 Captain Reed stood by with the boat, and as the terrified passengers began to jump overboard, was able to save several lives.
 Of the animals, only the two horses survived.

 The fire was seen by the US revenue cutter Veto, which reached the scene half an hour later.
 The schooner's boats were small and of little use to the rescue.
 Captain Reed and his men, however, used their boat to rescue about 40 more persons.

-Despite their efforts, 32 lives were lost.
+The passengers continued on to Portland.

 Aftermath

-On November 12, a schooner arriving at Portland reported having passed the remains of a burned steamer near Cash's Ledge.
+On November 12, a schooner arriving at Portland reported having passed the remains of a burned steamer near Cashes Ledge.
 A traveler's trunk, with about $90 in it was picked up at sea.
 This was the only trace of the ship recovered, although debris was later spotted.

+Early newspaper accounts reported that thirty-two human lives were lost.
+Actually the number was thirty-three: four men, nine women and ten children.

-Four men, nine women and ten children were lost.
-Several of the men became well known locally in the later years, including Andrew Garrison, Captain John Hammond, John Ansley, George Eaton, James H. Fowler, and W. H. Harrison.
+Several of the St. John survivors became well known locally in the later years, including Andrew Garrison, Captain John Hammond, John Ansley, George Eaton, James H. Fowler, and W. H. Harrison.
 Stinson Patten, of Fredericton, and J. T. Sherwood, British consul at Portland, were also among the saved.
-The passengers continued on to Portland.

 The ship was uninsured and the total loss was estimated at $100,000.
 The captain, with others of the crew, reached St. John on the following Saturday, where he learned that his son had died on the same day as the fire.

 Captain Reed became harbormaster of St. John in 1841, and died in August 1860.
 For a number of years it was the custom of the St. John men who survived the disaster to take supper together on the anniversary of the fire.